Greenway footpath, London: Route

-The western half of the Greenway embankment is roughly at house eaves height giving a view over the surrounding flat area (see gallery pictures).
+The western half of the Greenway embankment is roughly at house eaves height giving a view over the surrounding area.
 Between Stratford High Street and Beckton the route is flat.
 There is a renewed tarmac surface along its full length, with grass kept short on either side and bushes/trees on the embankment sides.
 The tarmac area is the width of a narrow two way road allowing easy passing of pedestrians and cyclists, with approx the same width of grass on either side.

 The Greenway and several surrounding areas have been recognised by the Mayor of London and the London boroughs as a Site of Importance for Nature Conservation (SINC) since 2016.

 In mid-2018, Transport for London designated the section of the Greenway between the A13 and A118 as Quietway 22.

 A similar path called the Ridgeway covers the Southern Outfall Sewer.